stevendaye/O-Bundle-Test-Project/README.md

 # Project Overview
 --------------------
 I created a trial BigCommerce store called *Space Store* .
-Next, I created a product called **Special Item** which was I asigned to a category I created called **Special Items**.
+Next, I created a product called **Special Item** which I asigned to a category I created called **Special Items**.
 I added 4 images during the product creation.
 I deleted all other demo products in each default categories that come with the Standard Cornerstone theme.
 Only the **Special Item** product I created is found in the **Special Items** category.
-Only th Storefront APIs were used as required.
+Only the Storefront APIs were used as required.

 ## Store Access
 - Preview Code: There is no preview code